kosmickroma/lot-ledger/README.md

 **Draw mode** — click the polygon tool, draw a shape around any area, click the checkmark.
 Results load in the sidebar with counts by type.

+**Filters** — checkboxes in the sidebar let you show/hide each parcel type (Vacant, SFR, Off-Market, Multifamily, Commercial, Exempt) in both browse and draw modes.

+**Sold comps** — after a draw, the sidebar shows a panel of recently sold properties inside the polygon (DeepFin data).
+Filter by sold date window, price tier, or year built.
+Purple outlines on the map indicate parcels with a matched sold comp nearby.

 **Tagging** — click any parcel in the sidebar to expand it, use the tag buttons (Interested, Not Interested, etc.)

-**Export** — click Download CSV in the sidebar to export all results with tags
+**Export** — click Download CSV in the sidebar to export all results with tags.
+Sold comp data (price, date, $/sqft, beds/baths, DOM, listing URL) appears as inline columns on the right side of each parcel row.

+**Address search** — type any address in the search bar to jump to a parcel.
+Searches all four counties.

 **Saved areas** — click Save Area to name and save your polygon.
 Click it again later to fly back and restore the draw.